scicloj/open-source-mentoring/README.md

 See the general information at the [Scicloj Open Source Mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring/) page.

+19 people have joined the project as menteed, alongside the 5 mentors.
+There is still room for more.

 This repo provides additional resources.

 [List of projects](./list-of-projects.md)